rs239/schema/docs/source/overview.rst

 distances between points is informed jointly by all the modalities.

-In Schema, you start by designating one high-confidence modality as the primary (i.e., reference) and the remaining modalities as secondary.
+In Schema, you start by designating one high-confidence modality as the *primary* (i.e., reference) and the remaining modalities as *secondary*.
 In many cases, scRNA-seq is a good choice for the primary modality, with other modalities providing independent insight into how transcriptionally-similar cells might vary.
 Schema transforms the primary-modality space by scaling each dimension so that the distances in the transformed space have a higher (or lower, as desired) correlation with corresponding distances in the secondary modalities (**C,D** in the figure above).

-In generating such a shared-space representation, Schema is similar to classical approaches like CCA (canonical correlation analysis) or deep-learning methods like autoencoders (which maps multiple representations into a shared space).
-Schema differs from these approaches in the following way:
+In generating such a shared-space representation, Schema is similar to classical approaches like CCA (canonical correlation analysis) or deep-learning methods like autoencoders (which can map multiple representations into a shared space).
+Schema differs from these approaches in the following ways:

   * Constrained transformation: